python-jsonschema/jsonschema/docs/creating.rst

     Uses the :validator:`$schema` property that should be present in the given schema to look up the appropriate validator class.

+    Arguments:

+        schema (dict):

-    :argument schema: the schema to look at
+            the schema to look at

+        default:

-    :argument default: the default to return if the appropriate validator class cannot be determined.
-If unprovided, the default is to return `jsonschema.Draft4Validator`
+            the default to return if the appropriate validator class cannot be determined.

+            If unprovided, the default is to return `jsonschema.Draft4Validator`.

 .. autofunction:: validates